 - Ever try a makeup primer?
 You should if you have oily or combination skin!
 Not only does it create a smooth surface for foundation, but a face primer helps your back to school makeup stay in place.
 When you’re stuck in class, it’s not uncommon for foundation to slip or fade away after long hours behind a desk.
 A makeup primer acts as a foundation base – so makeup lasts throughout the school day.

 - Only have 5 minutes to prep?
-When you’re in a hurry, have a BB cream or tinted moisturizer handy.
-Instead of moisturizing and then applying foundation, BB creams and tinted moisturizers do both jobs at once with buildable coverage light enough for school.
-BB creams can even replace your favorite serum, primer, and sunblock!
+When you’re in a hurry, have a tinted moisturizer to hand.
+Instead of moisturizing and then applying foundation, tinted moisturizers do both jobs at once with buildable coverage light enough for school.
+They can even replace your favorite serum, primer, and sunblock!
 Talk about multitasking.

 - All that homework is troubling enough.
 Don’t worry about your makeup’s staying power too!
 If you’re sick of frequent touchups in the bathroom, start setting back to school makeup with translucent face powder or a makeup setting spray.
 Your makeup will stay fresh throughout class (and those fun extracurricular activities after school).
 For double the lasting power, use both a setting powder and spray (just dust the setting powder on first!).